pts/pts-xtiny/README.txt

 No, unless project X has a tiny codebase with very few dependencies.
 The culprit is that only a very small fraction of the libc is implemented.

 Q13.
 Does profiling work?
 """""""""""""""""""""""""
 No, `gcc -pg' etc. don't work, because the xtiny libc lacks the instrumentation for profile stack trace collection.

+Q14.
+Does debugging work?
+"""""""""""""""""""""""""
+Yes, if you specify the gcc -g flag for both compiling and linking.
+Of course, the generated binary will be much larger because of the extra debug info (and the linker script is not used either):

+Without debugging:

+  $ ./xtiny gcc examples/hellot.c
+  $ ./a.out
+  Hello, World!
+  $ ls -l a.out
+  -rwxr-xr-x 1 pts pts 200 Oct 20 03:15 a.out

+With debugging (-O0 is also recommended):

+  $ ./xtiny gcc -g examples/hellot.c
+  $ ./a.out
+  Hello, World!
+  $ ls -l a.out
+  -rwxr-xr-x 1 pts pts 3287 Oct 20 03:15 a.out

+If you compile for debugging (-g), and you strip the objects later, then they will become larger (252 bytes instead of 200 bytes in the example):

+  $ ./xtiny gcc -g -c examples/hellot.c
+  $ ./xtiny gcc hellot.o
+  $ ./a.out
+  Hello, World!
+  $ ls -l a.out
+  -rwxr-xr-x 1 pts pts 252 Oct 20 03:15 a.out

+Q15.
+Can I use the `strip' command to strip unneeded symbols?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+No, `strip' and most other ELF tools don't understand the non-debugging output of xtiny, because the section table is missing.

+Fortunately, `xtiny gcc' already generates a small enough output by default, containing only the necessary sections, so stripping wouldn't make it any smaller.

 __END__